Combining Data Generation and Active Learning for Low-Resource Question Answering

 We report results of our experiments in table~\ref{tab:results}.
 In our scenario, AL performs better than random sampling, both when it is applied on the MRQA model and when it is applied on the data generation model as well, as the results obtained with our various scoring functions demonstrate.

-Without AL, we get the best results for our low-resource setting on all datasets when the data generation model fine-tuned on both SQuAD and the target domain data is employed for data augmentation.
+Without AL, we get the best results for our low-resource setting on all datasets when data generation is employed using both, SQuAD and target domain data ($b_4$).
 In terms of F1 metric, we get 67.13\% on NQ, 57.04\% on TechQA and 80.15\% on BioASQ.

-We also observe that AL improves performance on all domains, with an absolute increase of F1 of 0.55\% (NQ), 1.15\% (NQ\#10000), 1.85\% (TechQA) and 2.42\% (BioASQ).
+However, we observe that AL improves performance on all domains, with an absolute increase of F1 of 0.55\% (NQ), 1.15\% (NQ\#10000), 1.85\% (TechQA) and 2.42\% (BioASQ).
+If compared to applying AL at the MRQA model ($b_5$), these improvements increase to 1.5\% (NQ), 1.7\% (NQ\#10000) and 5.13\% (BioASQ).
 Performance on NQ is in general not improved much when including additional data from the target domain, probably because of its similarity with the source domain (SQuAD) w.r.t.~the others.